Wheelman (film): Production

 On May 10, 2016, it was reported that Frank Grillo would play the titular role in the action thriller film Wheelman, which would be directed by Jeremy Rush from his own script, while Grillo would also produce the film along with Joe Carnahan and Myles Nestel of The Solution Entertainment Group.
 On May 17, 2016, Netflix acquired the worldwide rights to the film, which was financed by The Solution.

-Principal photography on the film began on September 12, 2016 in Boston's Fort Point.
+Principal photography began on September 12, 2016, in Boston's Fort Point.
 Filming lasted 19 days, later also taking place in Lawrence, Massachusetts.

 Release

 Wheelman was released on Netflix on October 20, 2017.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 25 reviews, and an average rating of 6.9/10.
-The site's critical consensus reads, "Wheelman takes B-movie action lovers on an uncommonly smooth ride, with taut plotting and exciting action topped off with solid work from Frank Grillo in the title role."
-Metacritic assigned the film a weighted average score of 66 out of 100, based on four critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 25 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads, "Wheelman takes B-movie action lovers on an uncommonly smooth ride, with taut plotting and exciting action topped off with solid work from Frank Grillo in the title role."
+Metacritic assigned the film a weighted average score of 66 out of 100, based on four critics, indicating "generally favorable" reviews.